 - Issues that halt the experience (in red)

-Visualizing each of these flows side by side will help to paint the picture of where the issues are and find the specific causes.
-Then, during debriefing you can share your findings with the team along with the flow analysis and provide more insight into the conclusions of the study .
+Visualizing each of these flows side by side will help to paint the picture of where the issues are and identify the specific causes.
+Then, during debriefing, you can share your findings with the team along with the flow analysis and provide more insight into the conclusions of the study.